-Figure 4: Schematic diagram of MR-CHIROD set up for operation in an MR scanner room.
+Figure 4: Schematic diagram of MR_CHIROD set up for operation in an MR scanner room.
 The shielded cables carrying the signals for the position and velocity data and for the force sensor, as well as the pneumatic tubing pass through the penetration panel which serves as the grounding reference level.

-Figure 5: Typical results from performing a motor task (squeezing the handles of a MR-CHIROD).
+Figure 5: Typical results from performing a motor task (squeezing the handles of a MR_CHIROD).
 Shown are (A) the fMRI brain activations, superimposed as blobs on an outline of the brain, (B) as pseudo-color on a three-dimensional cross-sectional view of the volunteer’s anatomical brain scan, and (C) as pseudo-color rendered on a brain template.
 M1: Primary motor cortex.
-SMA: Supplementary motor cortex.
+SMA: Supplementary motor area.
 (D) Actual force output, measured in units of force (Newton, N) as a function of time.
-The force output is the actual record of the volunteer’s squeezing and is recorded in real time by the MR-CHIROD.
+The force output is the actual record of the volunteer’s squeezing and is recorded in real time by the MR_CHIROD.
 (E) The single-voxel time course of activation is shown, chosen from a voxel at the somatosensory area at the location of the cross-hairs in (B).
 Black bars in (D) and (E) correspond with a 60 s stimulus/rest period.

 DISCUSSION: